notofonts/sinhala/fontbakery/googlefonts-NotoSansSinhala-report.md

 * 🔥 **FAIL** OS/2.usWinAscent value should be equal or greater than 1012, but got 1011 instead [code: ascent]
-</div></details><details><summary>🔥 <b>FAIL:</b> Space and non-breaking space have the same width? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/hmtx.html#com.google.fonts/check/whitespace_widths">com.google.fonts/check/whitespace_widths</a>)</summary><div>

-* 🔥 **FAIL** Space and non-breaking space have differing width: The space glyph named space is 500 font units wide, non-breaking space named (uni00A0) is 260 font units wide, and both should be positive and the same.
-GlyphsApp has "Sidebearing arithmetic" (https://glyphsapp.com/tutorials/spacing) which allows you to set the non-breaking space width to always equal the space width. [code: different-widths]
 </div></details><details><summary>🔥 <b>FAIL:</b> Validates that when an instance record is included for the default instance, its subfamilyNameID value is set to either 2 or 17, and its postScriptNameID value is set to 6. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/fvar.html#com.adobe.fonts/check/varfont/valid_default_instance_nameids">com.adobe.fonts/check/varfont/valid_default_instance_nameids</a>)</summary><div>